Here are the books we read last month and what we thought of them…

 Destiny of the Republic: A Tale of Madness, Medicine and the Murder of a President by Candice Millard

-I didn’t really know anything about James Garfield, other than that he was a president of the United States and was assassinated, before reading this fascinating book.
+I didn’t really know anything about James Garfield, before reading this fascinating book.
+Just that he was a president of the United States and was assassinated.
 Not only does the author tell Garfield’s history, but she also includes a biography of his murderer, Charles J. Guiteau, and a selective biography of inventor Alexander Graham Bell who worked tirelessly to help save Garfield’s life.
 In addition to the political history, this book also explains much of the scientific and medical history of that time and how the medical practices of that time especially may have contributed to Garfield’s death.

 The story of James Garfield the man was absolutely captivating.
-He could have been one of the greatest leaders of our country rather than being remembered only for having died while in office.
+He could have been one of the greatest leaders of our country rather.
+Instead, he is remembered only for having died while in office.

 I hope to find a good biography on Alexander Graham Bell to read soon.